quicwg/base-drafts/draft-ietf-quic-transport.md

 Limiting the range allows both for loss of packets and for any stateless exchanges.
-Packet numbers are incremented for subsequent packets, but packet loss and stateless handling can both mean that the first packet sent by an endpoint isn't necessarily the first packet received by its peer.
+Packet numbers are incremented for subsequent packets, but packet loss and stateless handling can both mean that the first packet sent by an endpoint is not necessarily the first packet received by its peer.
 The first packet received by a peer cannot be 2^32 or greater or the recipient will incorrectly assume a packet number that is 2^32 values lower and discard the packet.